CLC (group): 2021-2024: Hiatus, departures from Cube, and solo activities

+2026–present: Reunion, Eunbin's departure and retirement

+In May 2026, CLC announced they would reunite for concerts titled After All in Taiwan and Hong Kong for their 11th anniversary.
+The Taiwan date will take place on July 19, while the Hong Kong concerts would be on August 29 and 30.
+Yujin was reported to be absent for the concerts due to her obligations with Kep1er.

+On May 22, 2026, Cube announced that Eunbin had left the agency following the conclusion of her contract, with the intention of retiring from the entertainment industry.
+Her concerts with CLC were expected to be her last activities.
+For the Hong Kong concerts, Yujin was announced to be able to join the group, marking CLC's first performance as a complete lineup since 2020.

 Philanthropy

 Prior to their debut, the five original members of CLC busked to raise money for children with developmental disabilities.
 Profits from their b-side track, "Sharala", from their debut EP, First Love, were also donated to developmental disabilities charities.
 CLC's 3rd anniversary concert on April 1, 2018, was held for free, and attendees had the opportunity to donate to the Pediatric Diabetes Association, which CLC are ambassadors of.
 On November 17, 2020, CLC was named the ambassador to the "Korea Insulin Dependent Diabetes Association".